egeulgen/driveR/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Ege Ulgen <egeulgen@gmail.com>'

-Days since last update: 1
+Days since last update: 6

-Possibly mis-spelled words in DESCRIPTION:
-  OU (24:26)

-  With this submission, a critical issue that prevented the approach to work properly (resulting in erroneous results) was fixed.
-That is why this submission is so soon after the initial release.
+  With this submission, another critical issue, resulting in erroneous results, was fixed.
+That is why this submission is so soon after the previous release.
+  The code was carefully examined once again not to require another short-notice re-submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.